Gift Acceptance Policies

 Real Estate

 All gifts of real estate are subject to review by UNICEF USA.
-Prior to acceptance of any gift of real estate other than a personal residence, UNICEF USA will require an initial environmental review be conducted by a qualified environmental firm at the expense of the donor.
-Should that review reveal a potential problem, a qualified environmental firm may be contracted to conduct an environmental audit UNICEF USA utilizes the simultaneous close process to bypass chain of title.
+Prior to accepting gifts of real estate, UNICEF USA may require an initial environmental review be conducted by a qualified environmental firm at the expense of the donor.
+Should that review raise additional questions, a qualified environmental firm may be contracted to conduct an environmental audit.
 No outright gifts of property will be accepted using any other method.

 Automobiles